akrasuski1/halb-cpu/general.md

 ## Registers

-The most obvious register is Program Counter, or PC henceforth.
+The most obvious register is Program Counter, or PC.
 Due to address size, it has to be 16-bit.

 As all RISCs, there will be general purpose registers too.
 Two is the minimum useful number of registers